OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 \dot{x} = ... \\,.
 \\]

-And here are the Python and Matlab implementations to simluate the system starting from a random state $x_0$ for 5 second:
+And here are the Python and Matlab implementations to simlulate the system starting from a random state $x_0$ for 5 second:

 ```Python

 ```